yWorks/mcp-typescribe/README.md

    {
      "mcpServers": {
        "typescribe": {
-         "command": "node",
+         "command": "npx",
-         "disabled": false,
-         "args": ["path/to/typescript-mcp/dist/mcp-server/index.js"],
+         "args": [
-         "autoApprove": []
+           "-y",
+           "mcp-typescribe@latest",
+           "run-server",
+           "<PATH_TO_API_DOT_JSON>"
+         ],
+         "env": {}
        }
      }
    }
    ```

-5. Enable the server and likely auto-approve for the various tools.
+5. Enable the server and likely auto-approve the various tools.
 Tell the agent to use the "typescribe" tool to learn about your API.

 ## Project Structure